rdkcentral/Lightning-SDK/docs/plugins/videoplayer.md

 Sets the loop state of the video player.

 The `loop` method accepts a Boolean as its single argument.
-When passed 'true' (or when omitted), it instructs the video player to loop (i.e., to restart the current video when it reaches the end).
-When passed 'false', it instructs the video player to *not* loop the video.
+When passed `true` (or when omitted), it instructs the video player to loop (i.e., to restart the current video when it reaches the end).
+When passed `false`, it instructs the video player to *not* loop the video.

 ```js
 // loop a video